 - 2 tablespoons olive oil, divided

-- 1 tablespoon of Better than Bouillon vegetable base
+- 1 tablespoon Better than Bouillon vegetable base

 Instructions